brotkrueml/schema/README.md

 and can be checked with Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).

 Just a small desclaimer: Only accepted terms are available, [pending types and properties](https://pending.schema.org/) are not available.
-But if the are integrated into the core vocabulary, they are available within the next update.
+But if they are integrated into the core vocabulary, they are available within the next update.

 ## Installation

 ### Installation With Composer

-(to be described)
+The recommended way to install this extension is by using Composer.
+In your Composer based TYPO3 project root, just type

+    composer req brotkrueml/schema

 ### Installation As An Extension From The TYPO3 Extension Repository (TER)